jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 *Delivering* communications – no matter how inane the content – at least has a business model: Insert extra communications (ads) into your pipe in exchange for cash.

-Personally I hate that business model, but c'est la vie.
+I hate that business model, but c'est la vie.

 Some education startups have innovated in the business model department.
 [Duolingo][duolingo] teaches you a language, and then their most advanced users translate documents for practice.
 They sell translation services.